-Aspiring Leader Program
+Aspiring Leader Program (500926)

-About the Program
+About the Course

 The Aspiring Leader Program, conducted by the Graduate School, USA,

 prepares federal employees for positions as team leaders, supervisors and

 managers.
 The program is designed to strengthen basic competencies in oral

 and written communication, problem solving, leadership, interpersonal

 skills, self-direction, flexibility, customer service, and decisiveness.

 The training requires participants to be away from their primary duties for two, one-week, sessions over a two month period.
 The program components

 - A team project that involves the design and delivery of a one-hour

 presentation on a management related topic

-- An individual needs assessment (covering
+- An individual needs assessment (covering Leadership Effectiveness Inventory

-Leadership Effectiveness Inventory (LEI) and Myers-Briggs Type
+(LEI) and Myers-Briggs Type Indicator)

 - Formulation of a leadership development plan

 - A one-week assignment "shadowing" a federal manager

 - One-on-one interviews with federal managers

 - The reading and preparation of a written review of two books on management

 Strengthen basic competencies in team and managerial skills so that they can

 excel in their current job and be competitive for promotion opportunities.

-- Coordinate with your Training Officer or ESO to
+- Coordinate with your Training Officer or ESO to submit an Electronic

-submit an Electronic Training Request (ETR) using Direct Access.
+Training Request (ETR) using Direct Access.
+Course code: 500926.